We like to convert Global to Universal Security Group with PowerShell. Why with PowerShell? It's…

-Everything is looking great!
+Everything looks great!
 Did the article enable TLS 1.2 on Windows Server help you?

 Keep reading: Unable to install NuGet provider for PowerShell »

-In this article, you learned how to Enable TLS 1.2 on Windows Server 2016.
+You learned how to Enable TLS 1.2 on Windows Server 2016/2019.
 You also learned how to disable the deprecated protocols.
-Check the domain in SSL Labs and have a look at the SSL report.
+Check the domain in SSL Labs and look at the SSL report.
 If only TLS 1.2 is enabled, everything is OK.
 If it’s not, follow the steps shown in the article to enable only TLS 1.2.
-Don’t forget to rerun the SSL report at SSL Labs and verify if everything is looking great!
+Don’t forget to rerun the SSL report at SSL Labs and verify that everything looks great.